 Our language provides a means of combining primitive constraints in order to express more complex relations.
 We combine constraints by constructing constraint networks, in which constraints are joined by connectors.
-A connector is an object that "holds" a value that may participate in
+A connector is an object that "holds" a value that may participate in one or more constraints.
+For example, we know that the rela-

-Constraint propagation first appeared in the incredibly forward-looking SKETCH-PAD system of Ivan Sutherland (1963).
+Constraint propagation first appeared in the incredibly forward-looking SKETCHPAD system of Ivan Sutherland (1963).
 A beautiful constraint-propagation system based on the Smalltalk language was developed by Alan Borning (1977) at Xerox Palo Alto Research Center.
 Sussman, Stallman, and Steele applied constraint propagation to electrical circuit analysis (Sussman and Stallman 1975; Sussman and Steele 1980).
-TK!Solver (Konopasek and Jayaraman 1984) is an extensive modeling environment based on constraints.
+TK!Solver (Konopasek and Javaraman 1984) is an extensive modeling environment based on constraints.